zachbabanov/rscoder-network/README.md

 `.sh`, `bat`, `.svg` etc) can be transited properly `-b` flag is essential and must be followed by integer number in range `(1, 64)`<br>
-It represents number of data block stored in single package, i. e. with `-b 1` it will be only one `255 bytes` block
+It represents number of data block stored in single package, i. e. with `-b 1` it will be only one `255 bytes` block `send` command also have two optional flags: `-l` to continuously transmit single file in a loop and `-n` to send file without encoding<br>
+`-l` flag, if used, must be followed by integer number in range `(1, 100000)`<br>
+It represents a number of cycles single file will be transmitted in a loop<br>
+`-n` flag has no argument to be followed by must be used as it is.
+If flag used, all messages will be twice as big and will be transmitted without encoding<br>

 * `quit` or `q` command to terminate program